sergiofasilva/object-state-history/README.md

 # Options

+In the constructor you can send as a second parameter an object with the options

+## Limit

 If you use very **large objects** and/or make **many changes** to objects, this can result in the ObjectStateHistory taking up a **lot of memory**.
 If this is a problem for you or if you don't need to have a very large history, it is possible to limit the number of changes stored in the list history.

-In the constructor you can send as a second parameter an object with the options.
-Currently, the only option available is the **limit**, but in the future there may be other options.

 ```javascript
 const options = {